parrot88/ThumbnailsPage/README.md

 > ?path=C:hoge\imagesFolder

 ## Tips
-- If you are good at HTML coding, You can easyly chnage that how image looks.
+- If you are good at HTML coding, You can easily chnage that how image looks.
 Then fix "tag.tmp.php".

 - if image's name has numbering, this follow this numbering.